i2van/WinNumTip/README.md

 ## How to build

-Open `WinNumTip.slnx` in Visual Studio and build, or from a developer prompt for `x64` build:
+Open `WinNumTip.slnx` in Visual Studio and build or from a developer prompt for `x64` build:

 ```powershell
 msbuild WinNumTip.slnx /t:Build /p:Configuration=Release /p:Platform=x64